Guest Post by Adam Dias

 Finishing Redwood Part I

 Raw wood sales are a big part of our business.
 Whether from first time do it yourself-ers looking to save a little money by finishing out their own project or from professional woodworkers, we constantly receive the same questions from our customers in regards to finishing redwood.
 How do we finish redwood, and what kind of finish do we recommend?

-For what ever reason, redwood burl, old growth redwood, or even second growth redwood, seems to not only captivate the builder and consumers eye.
-It also seems to get in their head.
-By this I mean, redwood seems to be, to most, a type of wood that, because it is so unique and rare, should also be treated as such when applying finish.
+Redwood burl, old growth redwood, and even second growth redwood captivate the eye and mind, which can make working with them seem intimidating.
+To many new woodworkers, redwood seems like a type of wood that, because it is so unique and rare, should also be treated as such when applying finish.
 However, this is not the case.

 I have been finishing Redwood since I was about 10 years old.
-I have also finished other woods.
-This includes manzanita burl, juniper, maple, madrone, buck-eye, alder, and so on.
-Redwood has amazing rot resistance, color, unique grain patterns, and awe inspiring growth size.
-Redwood has one other unique quality.
-This is that it can work as both a hard wood, and soft wood.
+I have also finished other woods, including manzanita burl, juniper, maple, madrone, buck-eye, alder, and others.
+Redwood has amazing rot resistance color, unique grain patterns, and awe inspiring size.
+Redwood has one other unique quality – it can work as both a hard wood, and soft wood.

 Usually redwood is soft.
-However, I have cut redwood burls that are so hard it dulled our a brand new saw blade in one cut.
+However, I have cut redwood burls so hard they dulled a brand new saw blade in one cut.
 Often this hard and soft pattern can exist in the same cut of wood.

-For this reason, one must always be on the look out for changes in finish sheen while applying your finish.
-This can be done with good lighting and simply looking across the surface of the wood.
+For this reason, one must always be on the lookout for changes in finish sheen while applying finish.
+This can be done by simply looking across the surface of the wood in good lighting.
 If your piece has hard and soft spots you will see brighter and more dull areas.
 The trick is to keep sanding and apply finish until the entire piece is of the same sheen.

-This is a 2 part blog entry.
+This is a two-part blog entry.
 I will post some photos and more information of types of finishes, their reaction to redwood, and application in the next post.